drmowinckels/drmowinckels.github.io/content/blog/2024/07-01_github-profile/index.md

 slug: "github-profile"
 summary: |
   GitHub is a major developer platform, and your profile is the first thing people see when they visit your account.
+  Since it is such a large platform, this is also where other developers and future employers might look to see your work.
+  Your GitHub profile should then showcase who you are, what you know and what you're learning.
   This is how I vamped up my GitHub profile, to showcase who I am, what I know and what I'm learning.
 draft: true
 ---